Text elements

 With a click on the icon next Import list data from a CSV file to the field label “Table entries” you open the CSV import wizard, with which you can import table data from a CSV file.
 The CSV file has to be transferred to the upload directory first.

-Add row headings: If you select this option, the first column of the table is formatted as a row header using the tag <th>.
+Use row headers: If you select this option, the first column of the table is formatted as a row header using the tag <th>.

 Sortable table: Makes the table sortable in the frontend using JavaScript.
-The moo_tablesort or j_tablesort template must be included in the page layout.
+The j_tablesort template must be included in the page layout.

 Sort order: The order of the default sort (ascending or descending).

-Individual template: Here you can overwrite the standard ce_table template.
+Content element template: Here you can overwrite the content element ce_table template.

 HTML Output